betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 converted to/from the Metric system for internal guidance computations.
 The astronauts sometimes referred to the AGC as the fourth crew-member.
 After hundreds of hours training in simulators, they had AGC *code-speak* memorized and could probably operate it blind-folded.
-Nonetheless, operating the DSKY in thickly gloved hands, quickly and accurately under the time pressures of critical flight maneuvers was not easy.
+Nonetheless, operating the DSKY in the thickly gloved hands of a spacesuit, quickly and accurately under the time pressures of critical flight maneuvers was not easy.
 Dave Scott explained that in the lunar module, the computer's *Proceed* button, the main engine *Shutdown* button and the *Abort* button were in such close proximity<sup>[3]</sup>, it would have been very easy for users to hit the wrong button at the wrong time.
 All the astronauts